thanethomson/alien-invasion/README.md

   nowhere to go.
 * When aliens are randomly placed across the map, they are placed on cities and not on empty spots on the map.
+* The stop criterion for the program of 10,000 moves per alien should rather be considered as 10,000 **potential moves**, otherwise trapped aliens could result in the program running forever.